mutse/chinese-calendar/README.md

 ### V0.8.0

-1、Added skins changing.
+> 1. Added skins changing.

-2、Added autostart setting.
+> 2. Added autostart setting.

-3、Added a new about info dialog.
+> 3. Added a new about info dialog.

-4、Added the DIY skin loading.
+> 4. Added the DIY skin loading.

+### V0.8.1

+New Features:

+> 1. Adding a global shortcut to show or hide the main window.

+> 2. Adding the global shortcuts setting.

 ### Howto Compile ?